-It is to be noticed that the UN adopts an outdated notion of region, which is roughly based on the division of the world into continents, with one relevant exception: the distinction between Western and Eastern Europe, an inheritance of the Cold War that still survives.
-In order to regulate the distribution of posts within the UN, member states are divided into five groups: Asia, Africa, Latin America and the Caribbean, Western Europe and Eastern Europe.
+It is to be noticed that the UN adopts an outdated notion of region, which is roughly based on the division of the world into continents with one relevant exception: the distinction between Western and Eastern Europe, an inheritance of the Cold War, that is still surviving.
+In order to regulate the distribution of posts within the UN, member states are divided into five groups: Asia, Africa, Latin America and Caribbean, Western Europe and Eastern Europe.
 The Asian group includes also most Pacific islands.
-The Western European group includes also Canada, Australia, New Zealand, and the USA, which is not a member of any group, but attends the meetings of the Western European group as an observer.
+The Western European group includes also Canada, Australia, New Zealand and the United States, which is not a member of any group, but attends the meetings of the Western European group as an observer.
 The Eastern European group includes Russia.

 However, regions are not continents.
-For instance, Asia includes six regions: four regional organizations-the CIS (which also includes the European part of Russia), the Arab League (which also includes Northern Africa), SAARC and ASEAN-and two regions-China and Eastern Asia (Japan and the two Koreas)-which are not framed within any regional organization.
+For instance, Asia includes six regions: four regional organisations - the CIS (that includes also the European part of Russia), the Arab League (that includes also Northern Africa), SAARC and ASEAN -, and two regions - China and Eastern Asia (Japan and the two Koreas) -, that are not framed within any regional organisation.

-Regional organizations, as far as they bring together groupings of states, could be conceived as building blocks of a world community, an intermediate level between nation-states and global institutions.
-They should not replace states, nor eliminate their autonomy.
+Regional organisations, as far as they bring together groupings of states, can be conceived as building blocks of a world community, an intermediate level between nation-states and global institutions.
+They should not replace states nor eliminate their autonomy.
 They are the framework where rudimentary legislative, executive and jurisdictional bodies can take shape in order to enable these institutions to address issues of regional dimension.
 The subsidiarity principle suggests that nations should be represented at the regional level and the great regions of the world should be represented at the world level (Etzioni 2001).

-The EU is the first international organization for which a strengthened observer status was recognized in the UN General Assembly, which enables it to speak, circulate documents, present proposals and amendments (UN General Assembly 2011).
-This status of the EU is a step that will pave the way to an increased cohesion of other regional groupings of states in the General Assembly, so that they can later express themselves in the Security Council and transform this body into the council of the great regions of the world.
+The EU is the first international organisation to which a strengthened observer status is recognised in the General Assembly, that enables it to speak, circulate documents, present proposals and amendments (UN General Assembly 2011).
+This status of the EU is a step that will pave the way to an increased cohesion of other regional groupings of states in the General Assembly, so that they can later express themselves in the Security Council and transform this body in the Council of the great regions of the world.

-It might be thought that this change in the structure of the Security Council could promote an evolution toward a more democratic, just, balanced and peaceful world order.
-First, all the states, and no longer the strongest ones as now, could be represented in the Security Council through their respective regional organizations.
-Second, the hegemony of the great powers and the inequality among states could be progressively overcome by reorganising the UN into groupings of states of equivalent dimension and power.
-In particular, the developing countries of Africa, the Arab world, South Asia, Southeast Asia and Latin America could find in their economic and political unification the way to free themselves from their condition of dependence.
-Third, the unjust discrimination between permanent and non-permanent members could be overcome by replacing the right of veto and unanimous vote with the majority vote (Levi 2004, 4-5).
+It may be thought that this change in the structure of the Security Council could promote an evolution toward a more democratic, just, balanced and peaceful world order.
+Firstly, all the States, and no longer the strongest ones, as is happening now, could be represented in the Security Council through their respective regional organisations.
+Secondly, the hegemony of the great powers and the inequality among States could be progressively overcome by reorganising the UN in groupings of States of equivalent dimensions and power.
+In particular, the developing countries of Africa, the Arab world, South Asia, South-East Asia, Latin America could find in their economic and political unification the way to free themselves from their condition of dependence.
+Thirdly, the unjust discrimination between permanent and non-permanent members could be overcome by replacing the right of veto with the majority vote (Levi 2004, 4-5).

-14 Toward a multi-level government
+14. Toward a Multi-level Government